Prodyut Kumar Deka: Theatre

 He revived the theatre group Aikyatan in late 2010s, originally founded by his father Pabitra Kumar Deka in the early 1970s.
-With the group, he has directed plays such as Moni Kanchan (Badal Sircar), Jonakor Pohar (English:The Rising of the Moon), The Game of Chess, and 27 Gaari Kopah (English: 27 Wagons full of Cotton).
+With the group, he has directed plays such as Moni Kanchan (Badal Sircar), Jonakor Pohar (English:The Rising of the Moon), The Game of Chess, 27 Gaari Kopah (English: 27 Wagons full of Cotton) and Ayurekha.

 Deka penned an Assamese translation of the play Eserenga Rod (English: A Sunny Morning), which was premiered in Natasurjya Drama Festival 2016 under the direction of Pranjal Saikia.

-Also associated with Indian People's Theatre Association, Assam, he has directed Coffee Housot Apeksha (On the occasion of platinum jubilee) and the famous play An Inspector Calls in 2019 at Guwahati.
+Also associated with Indian People's Theatre Association, Assam, he has directed Coffee Housot Apeksha (On the occasion of platinum jubilee) and the famous play An Inspector Calls written by J. B. Priestley in 2019 at Guwahati.

 Writing

 He writes on cinema in the local Assamese newspapers like Sadin, Asomiya Pratidin, Agradoot and Asomiya Khobor.
 He has published several books on cinema and television.
-His 2021 biography of actor Biju Phukan, Biju Phukan: A Life in Cinema, won the Best Book on Cinema award in the Prag Cine Awards, 2022.
+His 2021 biography of actor Biju Phukan, Biju Phukan: A Life in Cinema, won the Best Book on Cinema award in the Assam State Film Awards, 2026 and Prag Cine Awards, 2022.
 He has also written a trilogy of anthropological novels based on the Ambari Archeological site which was discovered in Guwahati in 1969.
 Presently, he edits the famous cultural magazine Roopkar published yearly.